The Lost Generation Writers of the 1920s - 3 hours

 Duo Tour : Hemingway + the Fitzgeralds - 4 hours

-This tour is a combination of the two tours above - Hemingway's Haunts & the Fitzgeralds in Paris.
+This tour is a combination of the two tours above - Hemingway in Paris & the Fitzgeralds in Paris.
 It covers the authors in both tours with a special focus on their interactions.